This One Is Actually the Ultimate Driving Machine

 Weight: 3,505 (DCT); 3,450 (manual)

 Consumers are given the choice between a manual transmission (a rarity these days) and a 7-speed dual clutch unit — while I was initially dismayed to find my test car was optioned with the latter, it didn’t take long for me to get over it.
 In Sport+ mode, shifts are quick and aggressive.
 You can actually feel the gearbox kick with each shift, as if it’s trying to break loose from the car’s undercarriage.
-And under hard acceleration, you’ll get to 60 mph from a standstill in four seconds, the car pinning you back into the seat while chirping the tires shifting into second and third gear.
+And under hard acceleration, you’ll get to 60 mph from a standstill in just over four seconds, the car pinning you back into the seat while chirping the tires shifting into second and third gear.
 It’s glorious.

 Similarly, in the corners, the M2 shines, thanks to a wider track and a small, nimble chassis.
 The car grips hard, easily carrying speed through corners, and turn-in is incredibly sharp.
 It’s a confidence-inspiring car, and the fact that the M2 has been shown to give the M4 a run for its money on the track — despite having 60 fewer horsepower and costing $15,000 less — is telling of how significantly different the M2’s approach to performance is.